GregariousMammal/Main-Site/_posts/2014-02-27-link-a-long-cates-insprirations.md

 **<a href="http://www.abeautifulmess.com/">A Beautiful Mess</a>, by Elsie and Emma**

-<br /> ABM is a lifestyle blog covering travelling, DIY crafts and creativity, cooking and <a href="http://www.abeautifulmess.com/2013/05/dragon-fruit-limeade-cocktail.html">cocktails</a><span style="text-decoration: underline;">, <a href="http://www.abeautifulmess.com/2012/08/decluttering-tips-from-an-aspiring-hoarder.html">home life </a>and the realities of small business America.
+<br /> ABM is a lifestyle blog covering travelling, DIY crafts and creativity, cooking and <a href="http://www.abeautifulmess.com/2013/05/dragon-fruit-limeade-cocktail.html">cocktails</a>, <a href="http://www.abeautifulmess.com/2012/08/decluttering-tips-from-an-aspiring-hoarder.html">home life </a>and the realities of small business America.
 At times the American tone makes me wince but I love the authentic voices, diversity of topics, and gorgeous pics.
 They&#8217;re business owners, book authors, fashion and decor designers and <span style="background-color: white; line-height: 19.5px;"> <span style="background-color: white; line-height: 19.5px;">write a blog that millions of people, have produced a  #1 selling app and to sum up a million dollar business.
 Food for thought.

 <span style="background-color: white; line-height: 19.5px;"><br />